 What is Niobium and Where Do I Use It?

-- Niobium (Nb), formerly known as Columbium (Cb), is a soft, silvery transition metal.
+- Niobium (Nb), also known as Columbium (Cb) in the USA, is a soft, silvery transition metal.
 It has chemical properties very similar to Tantalum (Ta) making it difficult to distinguish the two and it was only confirmed as a separate element by Charles Hatchett in 1801.

 - It is most commonly found as pyrochlore - (Na,Ca)2Nb2O6(OH,F) and most of the niobium mined is sold as ferroniobium, an alloy of niobium and iron.